ragdata-archive/multil.ink/README.md

 ### Adding Default Themes
 1. Using `theme-dark.css` as a base, create a new CSS file in `./src/public/css/` with the name `theme-yourname.css` (all lowercase).

 Note: The theme name will have it's first letter capitalized and the rest of the name will be lowercased.
-(As an example, if your theme file is called `theme-bloodmoon.css`, the theme name will be `Bloodmoon`.)
+(For example, if your theme file is called `theme-bloodmoon.css`, the theme name will be `Bloodmoon`.)

 ### Adding new Featured Content Embeds
 1. Add URL to `./src/app.js` -> `supportedFeaturedContentUrls`.